Write a little about yourself. Just a paragraph will do.

 Actress.
 Well, "actor."
 We're all apparently politically correct

 now.
 Only comedy, though.
 Prefer the stage.
-Of late, and this
+Of late, an extra on

 Sister, daughter, friend, and one of the world's best aunts.